 - Resume or curriculum vitae,

-- Evidence of your average monthly income if a Sussman accommodation subsidy is requested
+- Evidence of your total family/household income if a Sussman accommodation subsidy is requested

 - Names and contact details of two references.

 Although we are eager to welcome as many visiting scholars as possible; we must sometimes turn down otherwise qualified applicants for lack of space.
-Applications should be submitted at least 2 months in advance of the proposed stay.
+Applications should be submitted at least or no later than one quarter in advance of the proposed stay.
 Decisions are made as promptly as possible.

-The Center offers two accommodation options: (1) campus-style accommodation in our onsite 3-bedroom apartment for up to three visiting scholars at a time (sorry, no spouses or children) at a cost of US $200/week (utilities included); or (2) accommodation in our onsite 1-bedroom apartment (spouses welcome) at a cost of US $300/week (utilities included).
+The Center offers two accommodation options: (1) campus-style accommodation in our onsite 3-bedroom apartment for up to three visiting scholars at a time (sorry, no spouses or children) at a cost of US $200/week (utilities included); or (2) accommodation in our onsite 1-bedroom apartment (spouses welcome, no children) at a cost of US $300/week (utilities included).
 Visitors may also choose to make their own accommodation arrangements.
+One week security deposit is required upon arrival.
+No pets allowed.

 The Phyllis and Albert Sussman Accommodation Subsidy